Last updated: May 6, 2015 (2 weeks ago)

 Visitors accepted: Yes

-Please call to arrange for a site tour, which are only held on Sundays due to construction.
+Please call to arrange for a site tour, which are usually held on Sundays due to construction.
 At this time we have only one two-bedroom top floor unit remaining for sale.
 You can see the floor plans and location of this unit on the website.

 Open to new Members: Yes